meilisearch/documentation/create/how_to/aws.md

 [[toc]]

-## Part 1: Deploy an out-of-the-box meilisearch instance
+## Part 1: Deploy an out-of-the-box MeiliSearch instance

 ### 1. Launch an instance from the AWS console